Claris FileMaker WebDirect 19 Guide

-If you think FileMaker Server or the FileMaker Cloud product has reached the maximum number of connections erroneously, it’s possible that a web user has not signed out of the custom app properly.
+If you think FileMaker Server or FileMaker Cloud has reached the maximum number of connections erroneously, it’s possible that a web user has not signed out of the custom app properly.
 You can wait for the sessions to time out, or close the file to disconnect all users from the custom app, or disconnect specific users using Admin Console.
-See FileMaker Server Help and FileMaker Cloud product documentation in the Product Documentation Center.
+See FileMaker Server Help and FileMaker Cloud Help.

 - Web users should avoid opening the same custom app from multiple browser windows or in multiple tabs of the same browser window.
-Each browser window or tab uses its own connection to FileMaker Server or the FileMaker Cloud product, which may cause it to reach the connections limit quickly.
+Each browser window or tab uses its own connection to FileMaker Server or FileMaker Cloud, which may cause it to reach the connections limit quickly.
 See Working with virtual windows.

 Mobile browsers do not support the option to always show vertical scroll bars in portals.